sciZer0/7/v/README.md

 On the other hand, the main task of developers is to really build/make such permissionless systems highly sustainable, decentralized, scalable, fast, reliable, secure — and plus, of course, AS efficient AS possible.

+Importantly, each blockchain must be AS efficient AS possible — of course, remaining permissionless and highly-sustainable.

 *By the way, permissionlessness is just another word for censorship-resistance, and of course, permissionlessness and sustainability, both these ones together, imply trustlessness.*

 *And also of course, blockchain technology causes a paradigm revolution because no today's state would like to allow people to get permissionless access to value.*